Your daily technology class with Professor Randy!!

 4) “Locked or Unlocked?”

-A locked cell phone is one that has been altered in order to use only one particular cellular network.
+A locked mobile phone is one that has been altered in order to use only one particular cellular network.
 If a carrier “subsidizes” (provides you with a free or cheap phone when you sign a two year service contract) they will “lock it” to their network.
-Locked phones (the “lock” is a software setting that keeps the cell phone “loyal” to one carrier), will not work with any other carrier.
+Locked phones (the “lock” is a software setting that keeps the phone “loyal” to one carrier), will not work with any other carrier.

-Professor Randy says: Sure, the cell phone scenario can be confusing but don’t despair!
+Professor Randy says: Sure, the mobile phone scenario can be confusing but don’t despair!
 With a little examination and investigation of the facts you’ll be fully aware of what you’re up against and fully prepared to handle it “head on”!

 -